SankalpKarthi3/codebot/README.md

 # GreenGenie
 This is a GPT-3.5 based LLM application made for the purpose of assisting with Climate Change and Weather Forecasting fundamentally and broadly for anything that's good for us and our environment.
-Have fun with it until our API tokens get exhausted or maybe use our code and create your own genie :)
+Have fun with it until your API tokens get exhausted.
+Use them wisely :)

 ## How to use it?